+Asset allocation describes the share of investments in specific assets.
 A minimum proportion of 90% of the investments of this Sub-Fund is used to meet the environmental or social characteristics promoted by the financial product in accordance with the binding elements of the investment strategy.
-In 2023, 97.4% of issuers have been covered by the ESG analysis thus 97.4% of issuers are aligned with these E/S characteristics, on average, based on 4 quarters ends data.
+In 2023, 100% of issuers have been covered by the ESG analysis thus 100% of issuers were aligned with these E/S characteristics, on average, based on 4 quarters ends data.